All Episodes

 He almost always seemed to be missing.

-In fact, Rudy called him the wizard of Oz.
+In fact, Rudy called him the Wizard of Oz.

-I've used that in one of my columns previously, because I've heard that.
+I've used that in one of my columns previously because I've heard that.

 He obviously got something wrong in his statement.

-And if you listen to Bill Barr's uh interview yesterday, I thought there was a significant statement by Barr that hasn't gotten a lot of attention.
+And if you listen to Bill Barr's interview yesterday, I thought there was a significant statement by Barr that hasn't gotten a lot of attention.

-Bill Barr said his team of lawyers, the legal experts believe Mueller's team got the legal analysis of the law wrong.
+Bill Barr said his team of lawyers, the legal experts, believe Mueller's team got the legal analysis of the law wrong.

 Well, we just played that.

-He said the legal analysis of the Mueller report did not reflect the views of the D.O.J.
-Yep, and it may have only reflected the views of a lawyer.
+He said the legal analysis of the Mueller report did not reflect the views of the DOJ.

-Uh Again, you keep thinking he's singling out somebody or a small group of people.
+Again, you keep thinking he's singling out somebody or a small group of people.

-If you get the legal analysis wrong, if you get the statement wrong, and now let's look and see if he even has the facts right in the report.
+If you get the legal analysis wrong, if you get the statement wrong, and now let's look and see if he even has the facts right in the report, we are all going to look back and question, did we really get our money's worth or what was this two-year investigation really about?

 I think that's going to be a really fundamental question.